The Best Way to Store CBD: An Evidence-Based Guide

 Temperature

-When it comes to CBD degradation, high temperature is by far the most damaging factor.
-All three studies I discuss below showed that CBD exposed to high temperatures degraded much faster and that other factors didn’t have a significant effect until they were combined with high temperatures.
+When it comes to CBD degradation, high temperature is the most damaging factor by far.
+All three studies I discuss below showed that CBD exposed to high temperatures degraded much faster and that other factors didn’t significantly affect it until they were combined with high temperatures.

 Light